-The site layout maximises the separation distance between dwellings and Ford Lane with the introduction of a landscaped area and access roads closest to the road.
-The layout also provides screening by using relatively continuous intervening buildings adjacent to Ford Lane and the primary access road.
-The site layout is shown in Figure C1 below.
+The site layout maximises the separation distance between dwellings Yapton Road and commercial and industrial operations with the introduction of a landscaped area and access roads closest to noise sources.
+The layout also provides screening by using relatively continuous intervening buildings adjacent to Yapton Road, the primary access road, and commercial and industrial operations.
+The site layout is shown in Figure C1 overleaf.